-Located in the center of Cordova, between the Don Gome square and the Rejas de Don Gome street, the Viana Palace is possibly the most visited in Cordova, and the one that holds the most essences of the medieval Christian world after the arrival, zenith and disappearance of the Muslim Cordova.
+Located in the center of Cordoba, between the Don Gome square and the Rejas de Don Gome street, the Viana Palace is possibly the most visited in Cordoba, and the one that holds the most essences of the medieval Christian world after the arrival, zenith and disappearance of the Muslim Cordoba.

 The I Marquis of Villaseca would die without descendants, giving a final point to his stately dynasty and starting from that moment, in the middle of the seventeenth century, the reform that will give place to the Palace of Viana as we know it.